arnaud4d/documentation/docs/API/4DNetkit.md

 > Here, the term "application" does not refer to an application built in 4D.
 It refers to an entry point you create on the Azure portal.
 You use the generated client ID to tell your 4D application to trust the Microsoft identity platform.

+### Steps

+Once you have your client ID and client secret, you're ready to establish a connection to your Azure application.

+1. Open your 4D application, create a method and insert the following code:

 ```4d
 var $oAuth2 : Object
 var $token : Object